 I am primarily a self-taught astrologer, supporting my studies over the last several years with online courses with Demetra George, Chani Nicholas, Austin Coppock.
 I received my Certificate of Completion in Chris Brennan's Hellenistic Astrology course.
 I have also worked with Kelly Surtees in online classes, workshops, and group mentorship sessions on chart reading skills.
 I am a member of the Association for Young Astrologers.
 My approach to astrology is principally horoscopic and grounded in traditional western astrology—which has its roots in Mesopotamia, Egypt, and the Greco-Roman Hellenistic period—while incorporating insights from modern and psychological astrology.
 This means that I most often read natal charts (or "nativities"), which are like "snapshots" or diagrams of the placements of planets in the sky and how their qualities are expressed at the precise moment of a person's birth.
 Interpreting a person's natal chart can help us in understanding that person's life purpose and direction.
 A founding premise of astrology is that by examining the conditions at the origin of a person's life, we can generate knowledge about how that life with develop.
 I take inspiration from the Queer Astrology movement which considers the practice of astrology through the lenses of queer activism, queer studies, and our own queer lives.
 I also consider the day to day mundane astrology—examples of which you can find on my blog—as a generative backdrop to the work that I do and a framework for examining collective experiences of society more broadly.
 I read using the tropical zodiac and whole sign houses—one of the most ancient house systems in western astrology—which might mean that my way of looking at your chart is slightly different from other renderings and readings you may have encountered.
 I interpret using traditional planetary rulerships of the signs; I sometimes include Uranus, Neptune, Pluto, and astroids in readings, but not as rulers of signs.
+I often include asteroids in my interpretation of natal charts.
 When doing timing work—looking backwards or forwards to understand the cosmic currents active at different periods of life—I work with annual profections, solar returns, transits, secondary progressions, and zodiacal releasing.